Kevin Keith: Podcast

 In 2017, producer Lori Rothschild Ansaldi heard about Keith's case and began talking with him.
 Rothschild Ansaldi was initially interested in creating a television show, but thought a podcast might better explain the story.
 She connected with Kim Kardashian, who expressed support for the commutation of Keith's sentence in July 2019.
 On October 3, 2022, Kardashian released the first episode of a podcast created with Spotify titled The System: The Case of Kevin Keith, which gained international attention.
 Following its release, the podcast was ranked number one on the charts.
 The eight-episode podcast outlines the discrepancies throughout Keith's case.
 On the podcast, Ohio Supreme Court Justice Michael P. Donnelly agreed to an interview "to demonstrate the need to reform the post conviction process in Ohio for those who claim they are wrongly convicted" and stated that "Kevin Keith's case should concern anyone who is concerned with the integrity of the system."
 On episode eight of the podcast, Kardashian spoke with former Governor Ted Strickland, who stated that he wished he had fully commuted Keith's sentence in 2010.

 In October 2022, surviving victims Quentin and Quanita Reeves criticized the podcast, claiming that they were never contacted and that they do not care about new evidence.
 When the podcast premiered, Quentin stated "We saw it with our own eyes.
 You don’t forget something like that.
 I don't care what Kim Kardashian says – Kevin did it."
 Quanita said that Kim Kardashian "did not contact us, not one time.
 If Kim Kardashian wants to get involved, she should come and meet us face-to-face."
-The producers of the podscast claim the survivors of the shooting were contacted multiple times but declined to participate in the podcast and asked the production team to stop contacting them.
+The producers of the podcast claim the survivors of the shooting were contacted multiple times but declined to participate in the podcast and asked the production team to stop contacting them.
 Quanita later stated in November 2022 that she had blocked Rothschild Ansaldi's number a few years prior, which explained the miscommunication about whether they had been contacted.